13 Mar A clear guide to Home Surveys

-There are effectively five different types of survey to choose from.
+There are effectively four main types of survey.
 Reliable and cost effective, these reports carry the full weight of the RICS, the industry’s most respected authority on surveying.

 All of our Chartered Surveyors and Registered Valuers are fully RICS qualified.
 Dotted along the East Coast from Clacton to Newcastle, each surveyor has a thorough knowledge of their local area, common property problems, as well as current market values.